lewiii254/taka-smart-rewards/README.md

 ## 📄 License

-This project is built with **Lovable** and follows their terms of service.

 ## 🙏 Acknowledgments

-- **🌟 Lovable Team** - For the amazing development platform
 - **🎨 Shadcn** - For beautiful UI components
 - **🟢 Supabase** - For powerful backend services
 - **🌍 Environmental Community** - For inspiration and support